balcortex/100_days_code_web_development/README.md

 ## Day 119 - 2024/01/22

 Today I learned the difference between the `em` and the `rem` units.
 The `em` relates to the parent, while the `rem` relates to the root element.

+## Day 120 - 2024/01/23

+Today I learned about the viewport units (vh and vw), which resize an element based on the page size (the document's visible part).